HPoyfair/Group_4_UV_SIM/README.md

 ```
 ## NOTE
-Our class definition document and design document are included within this project.
+Our class definition document, meeting report, and design document are included within this project.